siddhant-gauchan/TrueLayerTest/README.md

 8.Execute endpoints from SwaggerUI

 # UnitTest
-1.Unit test is written using MSTest and Moq.
+1. Unit test is written using MSTest and Moq.
-2.Right click the Test Project and Run Unit Test
+2. Right click the Test Project and Run Unit Test

 # UserInfo Persistance
 Use CookieAuthentication Scheme to Persist userInfo.
 Stores all user info in ClaimsIdentity.
 It relies on cookie security mechanism.